opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - In the OpenToonz browser or in the xsheet right-click the level you want to view and choose View from the menu that opens.
+    - In the OpenToonz browser or in the Xsheet right-click the level you want to view and choose View from the menu that opens.

     - Choose Windows > Flipbook and drag and drop in the window the file you want to view.